ericapryu/GE_microbiome/README.md

 |- RNAseq/                          # Gene expression processing and analyses
 |       |- 1.read_processing/       # RNA-seq data processing
 |       |- 2.rnaseq_analysis/       # Gene expression analyses
+|
 |- mic_rna_integration/             # Gene expression-microbiome integration analyses
 +
 ```
+Note: The structure outlined in `1.qc_host_decontam\` is similar in other processing and analyses folders (detailed above), but kept simple here for clarity.

 All package info is in the R script `package_info.R`